Maximilian Anton, Hereditary Prince of Thurn and Taxis

 Maximilian Anton Lamoral, Hereditary Prince of Thurn and Taxis (German: Maximilian Anton Lamoral Erbprinz von Thurn und Taxis; 28 September 1831 - 26 June 1867) was the Hereditary Prince of Thurn and Taxis from birth until his death in 1867.

-Early life
+Biography

-Maximilian was born on 28 September 1831 in Regensburg, Kingdom of Bavaria to Maximilian Karl, 6th Prince of Thurn and Taxis and Baroness Wilhelmine of Dörnberg.
+Maximilian Anton Lamoral was the son of Maximilian Karl, 6th Prince of Thurn and Taxis, and his wife, Baroness Wilhelmine of Dörnberg.

-Marriage and family
+Marriage and residence

-Maximilian married Duchess Helene in Bavaria, daughter of Duke Maximilian Joseph in Bavaria and his wife, Princess Ludovika of Bavaria, on 24 August 1858 at Possenhofen Castle.
-Helene was the eldest sister of Duchess Elisabeth in Bavaria (later Empress of Austria).
+Maximilian married Duchess Helene in Bavaria, daughter of Duke Maximilian Joseph in Bavaria and Princess Ludovika of Bavaria, on 24 August 1858 at Possenhofen Castle.
+Helene was the eldest sister of Empress Elisabeth of Austria.

-Initially, King Maximilian II of Bavaria had refused to let Helene, his first cousin, marry a prince that was not of a royal house.
-However, Helene's brother-in-law, Emperor Franz Joseph I of Austria intervened and the marriage took place as planned.
+Initially, King Maximilian II of Bavaria had refused to let Helene, his first cousin, marry a prince who was not from a reigning royal house.
+However, Helene's brother-in-law, Emperor Franz Joseph I of Austria, intervened, and the marriage took place as planned.

+The couple resided in the Erbprinzenpalais (Hereditary Prince's Palace) in Regensburg, a Baroque four-wing complex on the northern east side of Bismarckplatz.
+The building, originally constructed in 1701 as a guesthouse for Prüfening Abbey, was re-acquired by the House of Thurn and Taxis in 1862 to serve as the couple's residence.